raspberrypilearning/deck-of-cards/en/step_5.md

     else:
         print("That's not a suit!")
 ```
-+ Now add a decorator to this method to say that it is the setter for the attribute `suit`.
++ Now add a decorator to this method to say that it is the setter for `suit`.

 ```Python
 @suit.setter